-- a A matter personal to a member of staff that is being considered by a meeting of is subject to standing order 11. - b Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the chair of the Parish Council of absence occasioned by illness or other reason and that person shall report such absence to the Council at its next meeting. - The chair of Full Council or in his/her/their absence, the vice-chair shall upon a resolution conduct a review of the performance and annual appraisal of the work of the Clerk.
-The reviews and appraisal shall be reported in writing and are subject to approval by resolution by the Council. - d Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior member of staff shall contact the chair of the Council or in his/her absence, the vice-chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of Council - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk relates to the chair or vice-chair of the Council, this shall be communicated to another member of the Council which shall be reported back and progressed by resolution of the Council. - f Any persons responsible for all or part of the management of staff shall treat as confidential the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters. - g In accordance with standing order 11(a), persons with line management responsibilities shall have access to staff records referred to in standing order 19(f).
+- a A matter personal to a member of staff that is being considered by a meeting of Council is subject to Standing Order 11 above. - Subject to the Council's policy regarding absences from work, the Council's most senior member of staff shall notify the Chair of the Parish Council or, if he/she is not available, the vice-Chair of the Parish Council of absence occasioned by illness or other reason and that person shall report such absence to the Parish Council at its next meeting. - The Chair of the Council and other appropriate Councillors shall conduct a review of the performance and annual appraisal of the work of the Clerk, Assistant Clerk and

+Rapid Response Warden.
+The reviews and appraisals shall be reported in writing.

+- Subject to the Council's policy regarding the handling of grievance matters, the Council's most senior employee (or other employees) shall contact the Chair of the Council or in his/her absence, the vice-Chair of the Council in respect of an informal or formal grievance matter, and this matter shall be reported back and progressed by resolution of the Council. - e Subject to the Council's policy regarding the handling of grievance matters, if an informal or formal grievance matter raised by the Clerk, Assistant Clerk or Rapid Response Warden relates to the Chair or vice-Chair of the Council, this shall be communicated to another member of the Council, which shall be reported back and progressed by resolution of Council. - f Any persons responsible for all or part of the management of staff shall treat the written records of all meetings relating to their performance, capabilities, grievance or disciplinary matters as confidential and secure. - g The Council shall keep all written records relating to employees secure.
+All paper records shall be secured and locked and electronic records shall be password protected and encrypted. - h Only persons with line management responsibilities shall have access to staff records referred to in Standing Orders 19(f) and (g) above if so justified. - i Access and means of access by keys and/or computer passwords to records of employment referred to in Standing Orders 19(f) and (g) above shall be provided only to the Chair of the Council.